Saturday, April 29, 2017 • 9 am – 4:30 pm

 All events at First Church in Cambridge

-11:15 AM Lecture-demonstration: “Rhetorical strategies and rhetorical performance in the votive antiphons of the Peterhouse partbooks,” with Scott Metcalfe and Blue Heron (Sanctuary)
+11:15 lecture-demo: “Rhetorical strategies and rhetorical performance in votive antiphons from the Peterhouse partbooks” (Scott Metcalfe & Blue Heron)